libjohn/workshop_attendance/README.md

 ### B. Write Roster to Google-Drive, then Mark Attendance

-**Transform libcal files** (which you manually downloaded), **write to Google Drive** (to manually), **produce dvs-annouce list** (to manually append).
+This script will **Transform libcal files** (which you manually downloaded), **write to Google Drive** (to manually), **produce dvs-annouce list** (to manually append).

 1. First, download your data from LibCal; place data inside the `data` directory of your RStudio Project

     - You can also make subdirectories inside the data directory but will need to modify line 10 of the script

-1. Open RStudio with Console as your active quadrant

-1. At the console, run the script: `source("csv-to-df_write-to-gs.r")`
+1. Open RStudio with Console as your active quadrant.
+At the console, run the script:

+    - `source("csv-to-df_write-to-gs.r")`

-1. This script does two things...
+#### This Roster script does two things...

 1. Converts your attendance to a Google Sheet in your Google Drive space.

     - See [At Google Drive](#at-google-drive) section to complete this manual process

 1. Produces a txt file with list of email addresses

-        - The txt file can be found in the 'outfile' subdirectory of the RStudio Project
+    - The txt file can be found in the `outfile` subdirectory of the RStudio Project

-        - See [Add email addresses to DVS -- steps 4 & 5](#add-email-addresses-to-dvs-announce)  to complete this manual process
+    &nbsp;

+    1. Open the resulting HTML file, *email_list.html*.
+Copy the addresses into your clipboard buffer
+    1. Open the Google Doc, paste the clipboard buffer into that file.
+Paste without formatting.